First Time Donors

 • Be sure to be well hydrated before your donation.

-Donation (About 15-20 minutes)
+Donation (15 minutes)

 • Sit in a comfortable donor chair and relax.